Some explicit elliptic modular surfaces: Introduction

-These surfaces have irregularity $q=0$ and geometric genus $p_g=g$.
-Moreover, the subspace $H^{1,1}(X_c)$ of $H^2(X_c,\mathbb{C})$ is generated by algebraic classes, so these surfaces $X_c$ satisfy the Hodge Conjecture and have maximal Picard rank.
-Schreieder's surfaces $X_c$ thus give examples of surfaces with arbitrarily large geometric genus having maximal Picard number.
-This adds to the recent examples of Picard-maximal surfaces given by Beauville in \cite{beauville} and Arapura-Solapurkar in \cite{arapura}.
+The noteworthy Hodge-theoretic properties of the varieties $Z_{c,n}$ yield noteworthy arithmetic and cycle-theoretic properties as well.
+For $c=1$, Cynk and Hulek prove in \cite{cynk} that the varieties $Z_{1,n}$ are modular, in the sense that one may identify a corresponding $L$-function attached to their cohomology.
+This result was then extended to all $c\ge 1$ in \cite{FL}.
+Recently, Laterveer and Vial show in \cite{LV} that the subring of the Chow ring of $Z_{c,n}$ generated by divisors, Chern classes, and intersections of two positive-dimensional cycles injects into cohomology via the cycle class map.
+Moreover they show that in the surface case studied here, the small diagonal of $Z_{c,2}$ admits a decomposition similar to that of $K3$ surfaces proved by Beauville-Voisin \cite{BV}.

-Additionally, Schreieder's surfaces $X_c$ come equipped with an automorphism $\phi_c$ of order $3^c$ that fixes the elements of $H^{1,1}(X_c)$.
-Because all the elements of $H^{1,1}(X_c)$ are algebraic, the transcendental part of $H^2(X_c,\mathbb{Q})$ is a $\mathbb{Q}$-Hodge structure.
-The automorphism $\phi_c$ induces an endomorphism of this Hodge structure, which implies that this Hodge structure is of CM type.
+Here we investigate the geometry of the surfaces $Z_{c,2}=X_c$.
+Shioda and Inose studied the geometry of these surfaces in the $c=1$ case in \cite{singularK3} and showed they are elliptically fibered $K3$ surfaces with finite Mordell-Weil group.
+In this paper, we show that for $c\ge 2$, the surface $X_c$ is similarly elliptically fibered.
+Moreover, we show that it is in fact an extremal elliptic surface, meaning that $X_c$ has maximal Picard number and finite Mordell-Weil group.
+This adds to recent examples of Picard-maximal surfaces given by Beauville \cite{beauville} and Arapura-Solapurkar \cite{arapura}.

-For $c=1$, the surface $X_1$ has been studied rather extensively.
-In particular, Shioda and Inose show in \cite[Lemma 5.1]{singularK3} that $X_1$ is a K3 surface and they study the elliptic fibration of $X_1$ induced by the projection $C_1\times C_1\rightarrow C_1$ onto the first factor.
-They show that this fibration has Mordell-Weil group $\mathbb{Z}/3\mathbb{Z}$.
-Additionally, Cynk and Hulek prove in \cite[Theorem 3.3]{cynk} that the surface $X_1$ is modular.
+One of the principal constructions of extremal elliptic surfaces is due to Shioda \cite{modsur}, who attaches to any finite index subgroup $\Gamma$ of $SL(2,\mathbb{Z})$ not containing $-\mathrm{Id}$ a corresponding extremal elliptic surface $S_\Gamma$, called an \emph{elliptic modular surface}, above the modular curve $C_\Gamma \coloneqq \Gamma\backslash \mathcal{H}$ together with finitely many cusps.
+The elliptic modular surface $S_{\Gamma}$ is thus a universal family for the moduli space of elliptic curves parametrized by the curve $C_\Gamma$.

-Therefore, for the purposes of this paper, we investigate the geometry of the surfaces $X_c$ for $c\ge2$.
-A careful study of the Iitaka fibration of these surfaces leads to the following main result.
-For a particular non-congruence subgroup $\Gamma_c$ of index $6\cdot 3^c$ in $SL(2,\mathbb{Z})$ we have: \begin{thmn}[\ref{elmod}] For $c\ge2$, the surface $X_c$ is the elliptic modular surface attached to $\Gamma_c$. \end{thmn}
+Although Shioda's construction provides an appealing moduli interpretation of the elliptic surface $S_{\Gamma}$, in general, especially for complicated subgroups $\Gamma \subset SL(2,\mathbb{Z})$, finding an actual geometric construction of $S_{\Gamma}$ is quite difficult.
+The main result of this paper is that for a particular non-congruence subgroup $\Gamma_c$ of index $6\cdot 3^c$ in $SL(2,\mathbb{Z})$ we have: \begin{thmn}[\ref{elmod}] For $c\ge2$, the surface $X_c$ is the elliptic modular surface attached to $\Gamma_c$. \end{thmn}